pavuzu/technical-interview-questions/docs/ASP.NET MVC.md

 Here's the significance of the default route:

 - `{controller}`: This segment of the URL is mapped to the name of the controller that will handle the request.
 For example, if the URL is `/Home/Index`, the `Home` controller will be invoked.
 - `{action}`: This segment is mapped to the name of the action method within the controller that will be executed.
-In the example above, the `Index` action method will be called.
 - `{id}`: This optional segment is typically used to pass additional parameters to the action method.
 It can be any value that you want to pass as an identifier or parameter to the action method.

 The default route allows for a clean and intuitive URL structure by mapping segments of the URL to the corresponding controller and action.
 It is the most commonly used route in an ASP.NET MVC application and provides a consistent and predictable way of handling requests.